 You can have an HIV infection, with few or no symptoms, for years before it turns into AIDS.
 AIDS is diagnosed when the CD4 T cell count falls below 200 or you have an AIDS-defining complication, such as a serious infection or cancer.

 To become infected with HIV, infected blood, semen or vaginal secretions must enter your body.
 This can happen in several ways:

 - By having sex.
 You may become infected if you have vaginal, anal or oral sex with an infected partner whose blood, semen or vaginal secretions enter your body.
 The virus can enter your body through mouth sores or small tears that sometimes develop in the rectum or vagina during sexual activity.

 - By sharing needles.
-Sharing contaminated intravenous drug paraphernalia (needles and syringes) puts you at high risk of HIV and other infectious diseases, such as hepatitis.
+Sharing contaminated injection drug paraphernalia (needles and syringes) puts you at high risk of HIV and other infectious diseases, such as hepatitis.

-- During pregnancy or delivery or through breast-feeding.
+- During pregnancy or delivery or through breastfeeding.
 Infected mothers can pass the virus on to their babies.
-HIV-positive mothers who get treatment for the infection during pregnancy can significantly lower the risk to their babies.
+Mothers who are HIV-positive and get treatment for the infection during pregnancy can significantly lower the risk to their babies.

 How HIV doesn't spread

 You can't become infected with HIV through ordinary contact.
 That means you can't catch HIV or AIDS by hugging, kissing, dancing or shaking hands with someone who has the infection.